Btry123/electricity-forecasting/Readme.md

 pip install -r requirements.txt

-If you don’t have a requirements.txt file, you can create one by running:

-pip freeze > requirements.txt

 📂 Data Setup
 	1. Download the Dataset:
 	•	Visit the Kaggle dataset page and download the dataset.
 	2. Organize the Data:
-	•	Extract the downloaded files and place them into the data/ directory within the project folder.
+	•	Extract the downloaded files and place them into the archive/ directory within the project folder.
 	3. Verify File Paths:
 	•	Ensure that the file paths in the code match the location of the dataset files.
 Update them if necessary.